CTPUG/suspended_sentence/README.md

 Source:

 If you have obtained the source directly, you need to install the dependencies listed further down.
-Then run "python run_game.py".
+Then run `python run_game.py`.

 HOW TO PLAY THE GAME
 ====================